 Brand awareness is critical if you want to grow your business.
-It’s common sense: the more people that know about your brand, the more of your product or service you’ll sell.
-And social media is a great place to increase your brand awareness.
+It’s common sense: the more that people know about your brand, the more of your product or service you’ll sell.
+And, social media is a great place to increase your brand awareness.

 Statista predicts that there will be 3.02 billion social media users worldwide by 2021 (see chart below).
-So how to you get your brand in front of those billions of users?
+So how do you get your brand in front of those billions of users?
 How do you get the attention of the thousands or millions of potential customers wandering around social media?
 Here, we provide a list of tips that will help you increase your brand awareness via social media.

 1. Use visual content to increase brand awareness

 Visual content is simply more engaging to the average social media user.
 Create your own graphics or images and post them on social media.
-People are more likely to share something with their social networks that is visually appealing than a post with text only.
+People are more likely to share something on their social networks that is visually appealing than a post with text only.
 According to BuzzSumo, Facebook posts that contain images see engagement levels 2.3 times higher than those without images.

 2. Develop a unique voice and personality

 On social media, you’re interacting with human beings.
 So, talk like one.
 Let your personality come out freely and develop the tone and voice of your posts to reflect that.
 People are much more likely to engage when the conversation feels casual.
 Plus, if you’re charismatic, your personality will help you gain followers.

 3. Use a different tone on different platforms